From SQL Injection to Shell

 P4ssw0rd (admin)

-Uploading a Webshell and Code Execution
+Uploading a Webshell and gaining Code Execution

-We can see that there is a file upload function allowing a user to upload a picture, we can use this functionality to try to upload a PHP script.
+We can see that there is a file upload functionality allowing a user to upload a picture, we can use this functionality to try to upload a PHP script.
 This PHP script once uploaded on the server will give us a way to run PHP code and commands.

 First we need to create a PHP script to run commands.
 Below is the source code of a simple and minimal webshell: